 However, many people firmly think that staying with a partner who cheated is pointless because of the belief that they will definitely cheat again.
 And, while the likelihood of someone cheating in the future when they have in the past may be higher, this doesn't necessarily mean that a cheater can't change — especially if they can commit in words and actions to bettering themselves.
 But before you can decide if they are worthy of a second chance, there are some other things that need to happen first.

 Anyone who has been betrayed by the person they loved knows that the pain is so real, especially when you first find out about what happened.
 Frankly, how infidelity comes to light can definitely have an impact on if things work out in the end.
 Having a SO come to you and admit their wrongdoing is different than finding out on your own, or worse, catching them in the act.
 But either way, you're probably going to be hurting for a while.
 The good thing is that everything you're feeling is normal.

 If you decided to immediately end things with your partner after finding out, the recovery process can certainly take a while, and that's completely OK.

-"After a breakup, people should expect withdrawal symptoms for roughly six months and increase their self-care and social support during this season," licensed psychologist Dr. Wyatt Fisher told Elite Daily.
+"After a breakup, people should expect withdrawal symptoms for roughly six months and increase their self-care and social support during this season," Dr. Wyatt Fisher, Psy.D., a licensed psychologist and author of Total Marriage Refresh, told Elite Daily.